-For employees, especially those engaged in desk work, it is crucial to consciously pursue a certain level of physical exercise for the prevention of lifestyle-related diseases and to maintain good health.
-To encourage as many employees as possible to acquire exercise habits, we have introduced a Programme where we provide subsidies for the use of sports clubs and where points are awarded to employees who exercise regularly.
-Incentive payments are made according to the level of achievement, and the number of participants in this Programme is growing with each year.
+For employees, especially those engaged in desk work, it is crucial to consciously pursue a certain level of physical exercise for the prevention of lifestyle-related diseases maintain good health.
+To encourage as many employees as possible to acquire habits, we have introduced a Programme where we provide subsidies for the us clubs and where points are awarded to employees who exercise regularly.
+Ince payments are made according to the level of achievement, and the number of p this Programme is growing with each year